pjtunstall/pjtunstall/README.md

 ## Rust

 - [almondala](https://github.com/pjtunstall/almondala) (2025) An online fractal explorer.
 (Wasm, TypeScript.)
-- [0-shell](https://github.com/pjtunstall/0-shell)* (2025) A BusyBox-style standalone shell that implements some core Unix tools as internal functions rather than external binaries.
+- [0-shell](https://github.com/pjtunstall/0-shell)* (2025) A BusyBox-style standalone shell that re-implements some core Unix tools from scratch as internal functions.
 - [a-ray-tracer-darkly](https://github.com/pjtunstall/a-ray-tracer-darkly)* (2025) A ray tracer and exercise in converting C++ to Rust.
 - [holocron](https://github.com/pjtunstall/holocron) (2024) A program to encrypt and decrypt messages with a hybrid cryptosystem, combining a conventional key-exchange mechanism with one of the proposed post-quantum algorithms.
 - [filler](https://github.com/pjtunstall/filler)* (2025) A bot to compete against other programs at a game called filler.
 (Docker.)